23/06/2017 0 Comments

 - Gently massage the muscles around your eyes to alleviate any discomfort.

 Your eyes naturally weaken with time, regardless of whether or not you’re an avid reader.
 Regular visits to your trusted optometrist in Central Alberta are necessary to detect eyesight issues or early signs of ocular disease (glaucoma, cataracts, etc.).
-At The Eyewear Place in Fort McMurray and Lloydminster, Alberta, our eye care specialists do more than measure your eyesight!
+At The Eyewear Place in Fort McMurray and Lloydminster, Alberta, we do more than measure your eyesight!

 If you have an eye question that you want answered, contact The Eyewear Place today!
 We love helping patients make their eye health a priority.